 1,612 ft.
-Up to the age of 7 I holidayed in the idyllic little hamlet of Millbeck staying with my gran so any visit to the area of “Underskiddaw” brings back a host of hazy memories.
-I do remember never quite understanding why Dodd, of all hills, had to have its coat of trees when all else was bare but I would urge anyone on this walk to take to its steep slopes and climb to the top.
-The views are superb once you eventually break out of the trees; particularly satisfying after negotiating the non existent forestry tracks, we simply took to the steep slopes! there is barely 200 ft to the summit from the trees.
+Up to the age of seven I holidayed in the idyllic little hamlet of Millbeck staying with my gran.
+She had been evacuated during the war and enjoyed it so much she decided to stay.
+Good for her!
+Therefore any visit to the area of “Underskiddaw” brings back a host of hazy memories.
+One involved a total lack of understanding why Dodd, of all hills, was clothed in a pine forest when none of its neighbours did.
+However I would urge anyone on this walk to take to its steep slopes and climb to the top.
+The views are superb once you eventually break out of the trees.
+It is particularly satisfying after negotiating the non existent forestry tracks; there is barely 200 ft to the summit from the trees.

-Walking in the floodplain between Bassenthwaite and Derwentwater is easy and straightforward to follow as a number of people clearly follow the Allerdale Ramble which links Seathwaite in Borrowdale and the Coast.
-This is really a good wet weather walk when the clouds are over the high summits, full of interest and adventure if a little damp underfoot..
+Walking in the floodplain between Bassenthwaite and Derwentwater is easy and straightforward.
+Clearly a number of people follow the Allerdale Ramble, a long distance footpath which links Seathwaite in Borrowdale and the Coast.
+One thing to note however is to avoid the floodplain after a period of heavy rain.
+However when the clouds are over the high summits ad it is not too wet it is a walk full of interest and adventure.

-Recommend: Have a look for the house in Millbeck called Rowling End – what a magnificent place, why did the family ever sell it!
+Have a look for the house in Millbeck called Rowling End.
+What a magnificent place, why did the family ever sell it!

 To climb Dodd start at Dancing Beck and a path zig zags and then goes steeply to the summit.
 The forest roads are of no help.
 From the summit head due east to join a footpath leading to the broad southerly ridge of Carl Side.